-From the above definitions it follows that self-consistency is equivalent to requiring self-regulation (local) of all inventories, and we can derive the following rule.
+From the above definitions it follows that local-consistency is equivalent to requiring local regulation of all inventories, and we can derive the following rule.

 Rule 1.
-"Self-consistency rule": Self-consistency (local "self-regulation" of all inventories) requires that
+"Local-Consistency Rule": Local-consistency (acceptable inventory regulation using only local control loops) requires that

-The total inventory (mass) of any part of the process (unit) must be "self-regulated" by its in- or outflows, which implies that at least one flow in or out of any part of the process (unit) must depend on the inventory inside that part of the process (unit).

-- 2. For systems with several components, the inventory of each component of any part of the process must be "self-regulated" by its in- or outflows or by chemical reaction. - 3.
-For systems with several phases, the inventory of each phase of any part of the process must be "self-regulated" by its in- or outflows or by phase transition.
+- The total inventory (mass) of any part of the process (unit) must be regulated by its in- or outflows, which implies that at least one flow in or out of any part of the process (unit) must depend on the inventory inside that part of the process (unit). - 2.
+For systems with several components, the inventory of each component of any part of the process must be regulated by its in- or outflows or by chemical reaction. - 3.
+For systems with several phases, the inventory of each phase of any part of the process must be regulated by its in- or outflows or by phase transition.

 Remark 1 The above requirement must be satisfied for "any part of the process".
-In theory, since the local balances of the individual units sum up to the balances around any group of units, it is sufficient to apply the above rule to the individual units only.
-However, in practice, it is recommended to consider at least the individual units plus the overall process.
+In practice, one should at least consider the individual units plus the overall process.

-Remark 2 A flow that depends on the inventory inside a part of the process, is often said to be on "inventory control".
-Inventory control usually involves a level controller (LC) (liquid) or pressure controller (PC) (gas and in some cases liquid), but it may also be a temperature controller (TC), composition controller (CC) or even no control ("true" self-regulation, e.g. with a constant valve opening as in Figure 1(a)).
+Remark 2 By the term "regulated" we mean "kept within acceptable bounds.".
+This usually requires a control system ("active control"), but some inventories can be "self-regulated" ("passive control").
+"Active" inventory control usually involves a level controller (LC) (liquid) or pressure controller (PC) (gas and in some cases liquid), but it may also be a temperature controller (TC) or composition controller (CC).
 On the other hand, a flow controller (FC) can not be used for inventory control because flow is not a measure of inventory.

-Remark 3 It is possible to extend the "self-regulation" rule to energy inventory, but this is not done here.
-We also doubt if such an extension is very useful, because in most cases the energy balance will maintain itself by "true" self-regulation (without control), for example because a warmer inflow in a tank leads to a warmer outflow.
+Remark 3 It is possible to extend the local-consistency rule to energy inventory, but this is not done here.
+We also doubt if such an extension is very useful, because in most cases the energy balance will maintain itself by self-regulation (without active control), for example because a warmer inflow in a tank leads to a warmer outflow.